 Kalanchoe bracteata Scott-Elliot

-Typical K. bracteata has a silvery pubescence, there are varieties with smooth leaves.
-Kalanchoe orgyalis and K. bracteata are similar looking and sometimes mistaken for each others.
-They are distinguished by their flowers, but the pubescence of K. bracteata can be identified with its 3 angled, two lobed hairs.
-Kalanchoe hildebrandtii is another close species that can be distinguished by stalkless leaves and small white flowers.
-The flowers of K. orgyalis are yellow with greenish lobes while those of K. bracteata are red or orange-red.
+Typical K. bracteata has a silvery pubescence, but there are varieties with smooth leaves.
+Kalanchoe orgyalis and K. bracteata look similar and are sometimes mistaken for each other.
+Their flowers distinguish them, but the pubescence of K. bracteata can be identified by its 3-angled two-lobed hairs.
+Kalanchoe hildebrandtii is another close species distinguished by stalkless leaves and small white, pale green to yellow flowers.
+The flowers of K. orgyalis are yellow with greenish lobes, while those of K. bracteata are red or orange-red.
 K. bracteata forms plantlets on the flower stem.

 How to Grow and Care

 Kalanchoe care is minimal but be cautious about light levels.
 Intense sunlight can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
 They prefer bright, sunny locations, especially in the growing season.
 Water moderately from fall to winter when the growth is most active.
 Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows down significantly.
 Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.
 An ordinary potting soil mix is fine.
 Feed bi-weekly during the growing season with a liquid fertilizer, or use slow-release pellets.

 These small plants require repotting every few years.
 When repotting, take additional care in handling as the leaves are somewhat brittle and can snap easily.
 Clay pots work exceptionally well for planting Kalanchoes.
 Ensure pots can drain well and saucers can empty quickly.